 Assessment Appeals Board (AAB)

 If a property owner disagrees with an assessed property value used in determining a tax bill, they may challenge the assessment by filing an appeal with the Assessment Appeals Board.
-The filing period to appeal 2022/23 regular assessments has closed.
+The filing period to appeal regular assessments is July 2nd through November 30th.

 Appealing Your Assessed Value

 For information on how to file an assessment appeal application with the Assessment Appeals Board, please contact the Clerk of the Board.
 See the "Information and Instructions" section at the end of the application for filing period information for supplemental, escape and calamity assessment appeals.